 It is expensive and physically exhaustive to apply for jobs.

 There is no place like home.
 And working with our loved ones nearby is priceless.
-But with poor employment benefits, bleak outlook in the job market, and promise of greener pastures found overseas, Filipinos now find it a better idea to leave home, even if it means parting with loved ones and risking that strong family bond.
+But with reduced employment benefits, bleak outlook in the job market, and promise of greener pastures found overseas, Filipinos now find it a better idea to leave home, even if it means parting with loved ones and risking that strong family bond.